Área Santiago is a group of sixteen municipalities in the area of Santiago de Compostela, which work together in tourist promotion.

 ÁREA SANTIAGO IN FIGURES

-• 36 BIC (Properties of Cultural Interest): buildings, monuments, historical gardens, historical ensembles, historical sites and archaeological areas.
+• 36 BIC (Properties of Cultural Interest): buildings, monuments, historical gardens, historical ensembles and historical.

 • 6 Natura 2000 SCI (River Tambre, O Careón Hills, Sobreirais of the River Arnego, Ulla-Deza River System, Brañas de Xestoso and O Candán Hills).

-• 7 Way of St. James routes (French Road, “Vía de la Plata,” Portuguese Road, Fisterra Road, English Road, North Road, Original Road).
+• 9 Way of St. James routes (French Road, “Vía de la Plata,” Portuguese Road, Fisterra Road, English Road, North Road, Original Road, Mar de Arousa and Río Ulla Route and Winter Way).

 • 1 Natural Monument, declared to be such: Fraga de Catasós.